vbookshelf/Chat-Image-Marker/README.md

 - Place it on your desktop
 - Double-click the file to launch
 - The app will open in your browser
+- Drop in your image
-- Draw a bounding box
+- Click and drag to draw a bounding box
 - Quickly add a label